 We have several payment methods to enable to you pay your renewal fees: cash; cheque; debit card or credit card.

 If you do not wish to renew, all access methods must be returned to us either in person or via a tracked delivery method before the expiration date of your contract.

 If you haven’t paid for your renewal then you will not be able to access your safe deposit box until you make the necessary payment.

 Please note that interest is charged on all overdue accounts.

 If you lose a key then you must inform us immediately.
 We will then arrange a suitable time for you to visit the centre where we will have a trained locksmith on site who will break into the safe deposit box whilst you are in attendance.
-The locksmith will then fit a new lock which you will be given the key to whilst you are present.
+The locksmith will then fit a new lock which you will be given the key to.

-You will be liable for a £180.00 break open charge which covers the locksmith call out change and the cost of replacing the lock.
+You will be liable for a £180.00 break open fee which covers the locksmith call out charge and the cost of replacing the lock.